simeoncloud/docs/README.md

 ### Our documentation has moved!
-Please visit the [CoreView Knowledge Center](https://help.coreview.com/en_US/configuration-manager-product-manual) to view the Simeon Cloud Product Manual, release notes, troubleshooting documentation, and more.
+Please visit the [CoreView Knowledge Center](https://help.coreview.com/en_US/configuration-manager-product-manual) to view the Configuration Manager / Simeon Cloud product manual, release notes, troubleshooting documentation, and more.